tsuru/tsuru/docs/index.rst

    Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

-:title: Tsuru an extensible and open source Platform as a Service.
+:title: tsuru an extensible and open source Platform as a Service.
-:description: Welcome to Tsuru, an extensible and open source Platform as a Service (PaaS).
+:description: Welcome to tsuru, an extensible and open source Platform as a Service (PaaS).

 Welcome
 =======